chrisnoonan98675/site/xl-release/how-to/xl-release-on-sql-quickstart-guide.markdown

 ## SQL Database configuration

-The `xl.database` section in `xl-release.conf` is composed by following entries:
+The `xl.database` section in `xl-release.conf` is composed by the following entries:

 * `db-driver-classname`: the full class name of the driver, refer to the table above
 * `db-url`: the jdbc url pointing to the database